HaruRose/powershell-password-generator/README.md

 1.Using the .exe -  right click, "save link as..."

+### or

-2. Using the powershell: right click, "Password Generator.ps1"(above this text), "save link as..."
+1. Using the powershell: right click, "Password Generator.ps1"(above this text), "save link as..."

 2. In file explorer, right click file -> "Open with..."